Meet The Lab

 Wesley Gardiner

 Wesley Gardiner graduated from the University of South Florida in 2020 with a major in Psychology with a focus on Data Science.
-He is interested in communication and emergent phenomena in teams, individual differences, psychometrics, and learning/using different machine learning techniques/natural language processing.
+He is interested in teams, motivation, individual differences, process-level thinking, psychometrics, and learning/using different machine learning techniques/natural language processing.
 He is also passionate about the mission of open science /open source.
 Feel free to connect with Wesley on LinkedIn: https://www.linkedin.com/in/wesley-gardiner4546/.

 Image